Prag8855/aab/content/guides/permanent-residence.md

 ### 2. Apply for [PR](/glossary/Niederlassungserlaubnis)

 You can't get an *[[Ausländerbehörde]]* appointment for this.
 You must [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send all the [required documents](#required-documents), and wait for them to contact you.
+You might not get a confirmation email.

 ### 3. Wait

 The *Ausländerbehörde* will process your application.
+You might get no response for a few months.
+When I applied, they took 3 months to reply.

+They might email you and ask for more documents.[^2] Read the email carefully.
+If you can't reply to their email, use the [contact form](/out/auslanderbehorde-contact) to send more documents.[^53]

-They might contact you multiple times to ask for more documents.[^2] When they have all the documents they need, they will invite you for an appointment.
+When they have all the documents they need, they will invite you for an appointment.

 Sometimes, it takes so long that you must bring a more recent version of your documents.[^32]